Oil Testing for Hydraulic Elevators

 Frank Fletcher & Michael Fagan

 The demise of the hydraulic elevator was forecast with the introduction of the MRL traction Elevator.
 Yet despite this new conveyance design, the hydraulic elevator is again beginning to thrive in the US market.
 The threat of replacement by the MRL traction elevator is waning.
 Hydraulic elevators are still viewed by many within the industry as the best selection for many buildings, in most applications for travel of 50 feet and less, the hydraulic elevator will perform as well as a traction elevator.
 However, speed and travel are a limiting factor.
 With new cylinder and well hole designs, the hydraulic elevator is expected to last longer than ever.
 The environmental risks and concerns are lessened with the encapsulation of the cylinder and the use of the cylinder liner and bulkhead.
 The initial construction cost is less than an MRL alternative, and the operating costs are less than anticipated.
+There is an industry trend for many elevator contractors to leave the suspension means (i.e. hoist ropes, belts, etc.) out of their standard maintenance contract language for traction and MRL elevators.
+This means that unless an elevator owner has those parts covered for replacement like in an ATIS Vertical Transportation Maintenance Specification (VTMS) or other contract, there could potentially be a large repair fee.

 POINTS OF VIEW